1984 Jeep Parts

 Choose your Jeep Model

-Because they were a small company and the Army needed a lot of these vehicles in a short amount of time, the U.S. Government was granted a non-exclusive license by Willys-Overland to allow another company to manufacture the vehicle using its design to help boost production of the new vehicle.
-The Army chose Ford and Willys supplied them with their specs so that they could share the burden of manufacturing the vehicle.
-Both Willys-Overland and Ford produced two slightly different versions of the Jeep during this time, the model MB by Willys and the model GPW by Ford.
+Because Willys was a small company and the Army needed a lot of these vehicles in a short amount of time, the U.S. Government was granted a non-exclusive license by Willys-Overland to allow another company to manufacture the vehicle using its design to help boost production of the new vehicle.
+The Army chose Ford and Willys supplied them with their specificationss so that they could share the burden of manufacturing the vehicle.
+Willys-Overland and Ford produced two slightly different versions of the Jeep during this time, the model MB by Willys and the model GPW (which gave rise to the Jeep nickname) by Ford.
 However, it was Willys-Overland’s standardized version that saw the battlefield and was the workhorse vehicle of the American armies during WWII.
 After the war, having won the adoration of the military and earning fame as a war hero, Willys decided to repurpose the Jeep for civilian use in order to capitalize on its popularity.
-The first civilian model of the Jeep, dubbed the Willys CJ (later known as the Jeep CJ), was released to the public in 1945 by Willys-Overland and generations of off-roading enthusiasts were born.
+The first civilian model of the Jeep, dubbed the Willys CJ (for Civillian Jeep, later known as the Jeep CJ), was released to the public in 1945 by Willys-Overland and generations of off-roading enthusiasts were born.
 This began the oldest 4x4 off-road and SUV brand in the world, which still continues to this day.

 Ownership Changes, Models, and More

-The Chrysler and Jeep division now operate under the name Chrysler Group LLC, which now owns the trademark for the Jeep name and its famous front slot grille design, which was initially a Ford design feature for their GPW model and incorporated into the standardized design of the vehicle, the Willys MB model.
+FCA now owns the trademark for the Jeep name and its famous front slot grille design, which was initially a Ford design feature for their GPW model and incorporated into the standardized design of the vehicle, the Willys MB model.
 Insanely popular, Jeep has a loyal following of enthusiastic drivers all over the world who swear “you wouldn't understand, it's a Jeep thing.”
-Reliable, powerful, and affordable, Jeep vehicles such as the Jeep CJ series, Jeep Wrangler, Jeep Comanche, Jeep Cherokee and Grand Cherokee, Jeep Wagoneer and Grand Wagoneer, etc., have been tearing up the roads – on and off - with style for decades, transporting everything from soldiers to groceries.
-Newer models, like the Jeep Liberty which was built on the KJ platform from its launch in 2002 until 2007 and since then the KK platform), the Jeep Patriot, and the Jeep Compass, both of which launched in 2007 and built on the MK platform, have continued the tradition of the Jeep brand.
+Reliable, powerful, and affordable, Jeep vehicles such as the Jeep CJ series, Jeep Wrangler, Jeep Comanche, Jeep Cherokee and Grand Cherokee, Jeep Wagoneer and Grand Wagoneer, etc., have been tearing up the roads and trails with style for decades, transporting everything from soldiers to groceries.
+Newer models, like the Jeep Liberty which was built on the KJ platform from its launch in 2002 until 2007 and since then on the KK platform, the Jeep Patriot, and the Jeep Compass, both of which launched in 2007 and are built on the MK platform, have continued the tradition of the Jeep brand.